estruyf/blog-content/content/posts/2023-03-15-symlink-your-content-in-astro-a-simple-solution-for-greater-portability-and-flexibility.md

 First, I added my content to the Astro project by adding the git submodule.
 In my case, all the content and my Front Matter CMS configuration is added to a `.frontmatter` folder.

-{{< caption-new "/uploads/2023/03/symlink-folder.png" ".frontmatter folders from the submodule"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAKCAYAAACNMs+9AAAAAklEQVR4AewaftIAAAC1SURBVJXBQU7CQBSA4f/NvLRmWBRDjFFWHMAjcHqO4AHqQldEkTZoy7TzqFJIl/p9/JUwuFs+bZyT1U3maGPil0GfjEG5fXteK2erRRGWRYAo4ETY1w0fnx0XjtGubsg04fyCJHP2tTHluBLyXBEnqCqzEJhSrozcG9V7zTFG2mPLlDLq+8TXNhJCQd5ndF3HlGNkZrx8NwiC957becHjwz3qPT+Us5JBdRCqwysXIoKZlfzHCY1HP/TM5G0GAAAAAElFTkSuQmCC" "280" >}}
+{{< caption-new "/uploads/2023/03/updated-symlinked-folder.png" ".frontmatter folder as a submodule"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAABxSURBVH3BMQ6CMBSA4f+1BUpwksmBiZkjkHAV7+VhOJGJA4iRvlqZDDF8n9RN1wIDx0YH9JdzebNZYF6U+2Pll7PCGuLVkGgMOFeyvJQ9jZEvQ2JEmJ6CsZ49VTaGZJ7eZHnOqarwvuAfqZuuBQaOjR8inB5n2bZulAAAAABJRU5ErkJggg==" "497" >}}

 Once the content was added, I only needed to symlink it to the `./src/content/` folder.